Argentine Tegu Care Sheet

 Supplements

-You will also need calcium and vitamin supplements to help keep your pet healthy.
-We recommend Repashy Calcium Plus LoD, lightly dusted on all foods except whole prey and dog food.
+You will also want calcium and vitamin supplements to help keep your pet healthy.
+We recommend Repashy Calcium Plus LoD, lightly dusted on all foods except whole prey, cooked food, and dog food.
 It’s okay to occasionally skip a dusting.

 Water

-Of course, don’t forget a large, shallow tub of water for your tegu to drink from and soak in!
-Change the water at least twice a week and scrub the bowl with a reptile-safe disinfectant weekly, or whenever it becomes soiled.
+We recommend a large, shallow tub of water for your tegu to drink from and soak in.
+You should change the water at least twice a week and scrub the bowl with a reptile-safe disinfectant weekly, or whenever it becomes soiled.

 How to handle your Argentine tegu